Predicate Transformer Semantics for Hybrid Systems: Verification Components for Isabelle/HOL: Derivation of Inference Rules

 \section{Derivation of $\dL$ Inference Rules}

-As a proof of concept, we derive semantic variants of some axioms and inference rules of $\dL$.
+As a proof of concept, we derive semantic variants of some axioms and inference rules of $\dL$, thus proving their soundness with respect to our semantics.
 The first one introduces solutions of IVPs with constant vector fields~\cite{BohrerRVVP17}.
 It is a trivial instance of Proposition~\ref{P:wlpprop} with $f = \lambda s.\ c$ for some $c\in \reals$.
 Such vector fields are Lipschitz continuous; their flows are $\flow\, t\, s = s + ct$.
 Hence

 For a second $\dL$ inference rule we simply rewrite the $\wlp$ in Proposition~\ref{P:wlpprop} as a Hoare-style inference rule. \begin{lemma} Let $S\subseteq\reals^V$ and $T=\reals$.
 Let $\flow:T\to S\to S$ be the flow for the Lipschitz continuous vector field $f:S\to S$, and $G,Q:S\to\bools$.
 Then